Martin/Molloy: Life after Martin/Molloy

 Martin and Molloy paired up for other projects, such as the films Crackerjack (2002) and Bad Eggs (2003) and the documentary Tackle Happy (2000), while Molloy starred in BoyTown (2005).

 Martin played a small role in Molloy's controversial and short-lived 1999 TV series The Mick Molloy Show on the Nine Network.
-In 2004, Molloy returned to national radio, in Tough Love with Mick Molloy on the Triple M network, which ended in late 2006; Martin made regular guest appearances on this show.
+In 2004, Molloy returned to national radio, in Tough Love on the Triple M network, which ended in late 2006; Martin made regular guest appearances on this show.
 Molloy made another return to television on Nine in 2007 hosting another short-lived program, the satire-based news and current events show The Nation.

 Martin has published two books based on humorous events and unorthodox situations throughout his life called Lolly Scramble (2005) and A Nest of Occasionals (2009), and hosted Get This with Ed Kavalee and Richard Marsland on the Triple M network from 2006-2007.
 Molloy was an occasional guest on this program prior to the pair's falling out in 2007.

 Martin and Molloy had a falling out over a mockumentary Martin made for the DVD release of Molloy's BoyTown movie in February 2007.
 The 90 minute mockumentary, BoyTown Confidential was not included on the DVD, due to a claimed lack of time and money to finish it, and despite Martin offering to pay the costs himself.
 Martin was highly offended, claiming it was one of the best things he had ever done, and that people would assume it was not included because it was "terrible".
 Other prominent comedians backed Martin's claim that the mockumentary was outstanding comedy.
 The pair have not spoken since.